riboseinc/rfc-openpgp-sca/sections/13-security.md

 * SM3 is a hash function that generates a 256-bit hash value.
 It is considered as an alternative to SHA-256 [@RFC6234].

-* SM4 is a block cipher symmetric algorithm with a key length of 128 bits.
+* SM4 is a blockcipher symmetric algorithm with a key length of 128 bits.
 It is considered as an alternative to AES-128 [@NIST.FIPS.197].

 * Security considerations offered in [@RFC6637] and [@RFC4880] also apply.